mathew-kurian/Scribe.js/README.md

 2. Add Scribe into this folder
 ----
 ```
-\node_modules\scribe <--- Copy the contents of the "src" folder (which you get from this repo) into "scribe".
+\node_modules\scribe <--- Copy the contents of this repo into that folder
 ```
 4. Install the required modules
 ----